jonpaul108/LC_intermediate/02-Intermediate-Prompts/03-Data-Structures/02-Data-Structures-1.md

 Note:
-The relationship between `items` and `bins` is important.
-Do not use a `for...in` loop to iterate over `bins`.
-To help facilitate problem solving without looping over the given object, use of the keyword `in` will throw an error.
+- The relationship between `items` and `bins` is important.
+- Do not use a `for...in` loop to iterate over `bins`.
+- To help facilitate problem solving without looping over the given object, use of the protected term `in` will throw an error.
 ```js
   var unsortedItems = [
     { item: "desk", type: "homegoods" },